JunseongLee98/website-sharer-a3/DEPLOYMENT.md

 - If deployment fails, check the Render logs
 - Make sure your MongoDB Atlas cluster is running
 - Verify IP whitelist includes 0.0.0.0/0 for Render

+## Azure App Service Alternative (A4)
+1. Create Azure App Service (Node) and deploy your repo/branch `a4`
+2. Configure `MONGODB_URI` in Application Settings
+3. Add custom domain in "Custom domains" and verify via CNAME/TXT
+4. Enable HTTPS in TLS/SSL settings with App Service Managed Certificate
+5. Test the custom domain over HTTPS